 - Fellow of the Academy of Social Sciences for his contribution to sociology and the social sciences of sport (2012).

 - The International Sociology of Sport Association ISSA Honorary Member's Award (2011).

 - The North American Society for the Sociology of Sport (NASSS) The Distinguished Service Award (2010).

 Professor Maguire has published extensively in the area of sport, culture and society.
 Areas examined include violence, pain and injury, sport and the body/emotions, sport and the media.

-Currently his work focuses on the area of sport and social theory and sport and globalisation.
-His research on globalisation examines inter-civilisational relations, the Olympics and mega-events, migration, media and national identity and sport and development.
+His most cited work focuses on the area of sport and social theory, and sport and globalisation.
+Here his research on globalisation examines inter-civilisational relations, the Olympics and mega-events, migration, media and national identity, and sport and development.

 - President of International Sociology of Sport Association, 2002-04 and 2004-08.

 - Member of editorial board of the Int Rev Sociol Sport; Sportswissenschaft; Eur Phys Ed Rev; Facta Universitatis: PE and Sport.

 - Executive Board Member of International Council for Sport Science and Physical Education 2004-2011.